uverma/ManipalUAVid/README.md

 ## Download:
 This dataset is made available for academic research purpose only, and should not be used for any commercial purpose.
 To download the dataset, please fill the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScGsutUkmxbZIaiJxsknezz-rd-OuhUfFZRML6RInolf9UlxA/viewform).
 The link to download the dataset shall be shared to your email address.

-Please cite the following  article if you intend to use this dataset:
+Please cite the following  articles if you intend to use this dataset:
 > S. Girisha, M. M. M. Pai, U. Verma and R. M. Pai, "Performance Analysis of Semantic Segmentation Algorithms for Finely Annotated New UAV Aerial Video Dataset (ManipalUAVid)," in IEEE Access, vol. 7, pp. 136239-136253, 2019.
 doi: 10.1109/ACCESS.2019.2941026

+> Girisha S, U. Verma, M. Pai and R. M. Pai, "UVid-Net: Enhanced Semantic Segmentation of UAV Aerial Videos by Embedding Temporal Information," in IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, doi: 10.1109/JSTARS.2021.3069909.

 ## Reference: